weifxn/react-native-unit-testing/README.md

 ## 1. Creating a Test Suite

-Then, import `react` and `react-test-renderer` following with your first test suite
+Then, import `react` and describe your first test suite.

 ```js
 // demo.test.js